Zenyrax/TuneBot/README.md

     * Make sure to test it first!
     * Instructions for making a Discord webhook: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
 5. Make tasks for the product you want to bot using the instructions below
-6. If you want to run many tasks, I suggest using proxies, but I don't think they rate-limit.
+6. If you want to run many tasks, I suggest using proxies, but I don't think they rate-limit
 7. Select the "Run Tasks" options and selection the task and proxy list you want to use
     * If you don't want to use any proxies, choose a blank proxy list
 8. Let it run!